 7. Bake instead of fry.

-When asked which food to avoid for our health, fried foods is one of the first that comes to mind.
+When asked which food to avoid for our health, fried food is one of the first that comes to mind.
 A trip to the fair will teach you that just about any and every food can be fried.
 While dunking Twinkies in the deep fryer can make for a fascinating treat, the regular consumption of fried goods is just bad for our health.

 Thankfully, baking is a fantastic way to make mouth-watering dishes that deliver in taste and nourishment!